Copyright registration in India grants its proprietor sole rights to distribute, replicate,

 We then prepare the application and file the forms

-We'll keep you up-to-date with all information passed on by the Registrar
+We'll keep you up-to-date with all information passed on by the Register

 By law, copyright is the legal right entitled to creators of literary, dramatics, music, and artistic work and producers of films and recordings.
-Copyright registration in India grants its proprietor exclusive, sole rights to distribute, replicate, reproduce the work or give authorization to another entity for the same.
-It offers a bundle of rights - communication to the public, rights of reproduction, adaptation and translation of the work.
+When a proprietor registers for a Copyright, it gives him an exclusive right to reproduce, replicate, and distribute the work.
+Further, he can grant authority to some other entity for the same purpose.
+Register for copyright because it makes you communicate to the public, reproduce rights, and adapt & translate the works.